Best Oxalic Acid Vaporizers

 - Not as durable as hoped

 Blue Ridge Bee Company offers an amazing oxalic acid vaporizer.
-This model is a simple 12V DC vaporizer which comes with a glow plug by the acid pan.
+This model is a simple 12V DC vaporizer that comes with a glow plug by the acid pan.
 This vaporizer is also made from aircraft-grade aluminum, so it’s quite durable.

 The aluminum rod is sufficiently long so you won’t have to stand too close to the vaporized oxalic acid.
 The leads that carry power to the glow plug are well insulated and won’t cause a hazard.
-They measure roughly 10 feet which aren’t as long as the one above, but it still provides you enough room to move around.
+They measure roughly 10 feet which isn’t as long as the one above, but it still provides you enough room to move around.

 This vaporizer is also very easy to use.
-The crocodile clips at the ends of the electrical wires are color coded and well labeled.
+The crocodile clips at the ends of the electrical wires are color-coded and well labeled.
 This makes it very difficult to connect them incorrectly.